 You may need to cut through the pig's sternum and expose the chest cavity (thoracic cavity) to view.
-You will need to cut all the way up into the pig's neck, almost to the chin and open the thoracic cavity.
 Identify each of the following organs.

 1. Find the diaphragm again.
 Remember that the diaphragm separates the abdominal cavity from the thoracic cavity and

 it aids in breathing.
 Above the diaphragm, center of chest, is the heart.

 2. Remove the pericardium, which is a thin membrane that surrounds the heart .

 3. The structures visible on the heart are the two atria (12,13), the ventricle (14) which has two chambers not visible from the outside.